awesomephant/united-generations-website/events/coding-workshop.md

 featured_image:
   image: /assets/uploads/kls_drawing
   alt: Coloured pencil drawing of a pair of blue and green glasses
-introduction: Drawing for Wellbeing is a series of creative workshops developed by Adalberto Lonardi with Katherine Low Settlement for everyone who wants to practice drawing in a safe and inclusive space.
+introduction: Drawing for Wellbeing is a series of creative workshops in collaboration with Katherine Low Settlement for everyone who wants to practice drawing in a safe and inclusive space.
 This workshop focuses on the fundamentals of real-life objects observation.
 link:
   url: ""